 In 2014 Fortune’s manager saw him drink a milkshake that would have ordinarily been sold for an equivalent of 97p.
 However, the manager did not see him pay for it.

-As a result, he was suspended and later made subject to disciplinary action.
-He was accused of gross misconduct as the bosses accused him of stealing.
+As a result, he was suspended and later made subject to disciplinary action for gross misconduct as Ian Fortune had been accused of stealing.

 His side of the story

-The tribunal concluded that in all the circumstances, the employer could not justify the dismissal and awarded Ian with £23,000 in compensation.
-Clearly, the employer made a number of errors but the biggest was arranging an investigatory meeting and disciplinary hearing at times where the employees were unavailable through no fault of his own.
+The tribunal concluded taking all the circumstances into consideration, the employer could not justify the dismissal and awarded Ian with £23,000 in compensation.
+Clearly, the employer made a number of errors but the biggest was arranging an investigatory meeting and disciplinary hearing at times where the employee was unavailable to attend through no fault of his own.